andoncemore/sketchbook/Notebook/everything as input 1.md

 ---
-title: everything as input 1
+title: "everything as input: workshop 1"
-subtitle: workshop 1 for the everything as input class
+subtitle: Getting familiar with p5 and prototyping cursors, buttons, and text fields
 shortdesc:
 thumbnail:
 cssclasses: